Skip to Main Content

 Similarly, if you are a business person and have moved to Texas, you can enjoy the many benefits of having no corporate income taxes compared to California.
 This means whatever your business has earned, it keeps.
 This is the optimal opportunity for entrepreneurs and small business owners since they are the ones who need the most support, something the Texas state tax laws provide.

-Texas does have property tax rate; it's still lower than that of California.
-Also, between California and Texas, property tax in Texas is collected by its cities, counties, and school districts, not the state itself.
-Moreover, this tax is also only allowed to be used within the district, city, or county that it is collected.
-So, property taxes are primarily used for local needs.
+Texas does have a property tax rate; it's still lower than that of California.
+Also, property tax in Texas is collected by its cities, counties, and school districts, not the state itself.
+Moreover, this tax revenue can only be used within the district, city, or county where it is collected.

 Hence, if you own property in Texas, you may have to pay a small tax, but it will only help improve your living conditions.
 So, it’s not too much of a tax burden.